eth-protocol-fellows/cohort-one/notes/cesarbrazon/5_account-migration.md

 - We need to find a way to authenticate as an EOA in the execution.
 - Allows you to pass the `msg.sender` through different jumps (or calls).
 - Further downs the two type accounts
-- With [Rich Transactions](https://ethereum-magicians.org/t/rich-transactions-via-evm-bytecode-execution-from-externally-owned-accounts/4025/) we can make EOA batch multiple transactions into one
+- You can batch transactions.
+The invoker would need to make multiple authcalls using the same commit
+- Two new opcodes will be introduced (`AUTH` and `AUTHCALL`) which is less intrusive than creating a new transaction type (this is the EIP-2938)

+**Changes proposed**

-## Account Abstraction
+## EIP 2938

 - Reduces client complexity - Account abstraction removes EOA.
 Authorization logic will be moved to Smart Contract execution layer
 - If a new user wants to create a new wallet, he needs to pay for the deployment of the AA contract